 Today I realized that I practiced Inquiry yesterday, quite naturally.
 I was having coffee with a friend and followed up on something she had written in an e-mail, namely that the human resource (HR) field is becoming ever more important.
-Now, I have heard this countless times before, but I was curious about why she wrote that.
+Now, I have heard this countless times before, but I was curious why she had written that.

 After we’d chatted for a bit I asked, “What is it about HR that you see becoming ever more important?”
 And I learned something from her answer because she has different reasons from mine for believing that.
 She talked about motivation and about how much time we spend at work and that we should enjoy our work.
 She sees it as the responsibility of the HR department to make work as enjoyable as possible, also so that people are motivated to do a really good job.